scade-platform/swift4j/README.md

 - `Sources/swift4j` - CLI tool generating the Java bridging code on the Java side
 - `Plugins/generate-java-bridging` - SPM command line plugin around the CLI tool

 The main goal of the **swift4j** package is to annotate the Swift code and generate bridgings for the Swift/JVM interoperability.
-In order to simplify the integration into the native Java/Kotlin development enviroments there are two **[SwiftPM Gradle plugins]([GitHub - scade-platform/spm-gradle-plugin: Swift Package Manager Plugin for Gradle](https://github.com/scade-platform/spm-gradle-plugin))**:
+In order to simplify the integration into the native Java/Kotlin development enviroments there are two [SwiftPM Gradle](https://github.com/scade-platform/spm-gradle-plugin) plugins:

 * `io.scade.gradle.plugins.swiftpm` - for generic Java/Kotlin projects